How to Prevent WordPress Users from Creating New Tags

 We had an interesting question from a PublishPress user this week:

-I am trying to allow a some user role to choose an existing Tag, but not allow them to create new Tags.
+I am trying to allow user in one role to choose an existing Tag, but not allow them to create new Tags.
 This was simple enough to do with Categories, but I cannot figure it out for Tags.

-• They can choose existing Categories, but they do not see the normal “Add New Category” link.
+• The Authors can choose existing Categories, but they do not see the normal “Add New Category” link.

 Create Tags Categories Boxes